Desox7x/JolkaBeta-Flutter-Chat/README.md

-# JolkaBeta Chat 🐟🐟 (For The Complete Flutter Development Bootcamp, Based on "Flash Chat")
+# JolkaBeta Chat 🐟🐟

 Chat made in flutter incorporating Firebase, using Firebase Auth and the Hero Widget for beautiful animations.

+(The Complete Flutter Development Bootcamp, Based on "Flash Chat")

 ********************